Ieditzu/WRO-2025/README.md

 Repository of the Pikart team competing in the World Robot Olympiad (WRO) 2025, Future Engineers category.

+This document describes the engineering process, components, sensing system, and control logic behind our autonomous vehicle for WRO 2025 Future Engineers.
+It includes technical specs, power usage, software architecture, and deployment instructions.

 ---

 ## 📚 Table of Contents